joelspadin/vscode-remote-x11/extension/README.md

 extension creates an SSH connection to the remote machine with forwarding enabled in the background.

-**This extension currently only supports public key authentication.** By default, your private key file is assumed to be `~/.ssh/id_rsa`, but this can be changed with the `remoteX11.SSH.privateKey` setting.
-Keys with passphrases are currently not supported.
+**This extension currently only supports public key authentication.** See below for more details on authentication settings.

 ## Extension Settings